SAM MASTERS LEGAL

 Sam N. Masters, founder of Sam Masters Legal, is experienced in Florida law dealing with Expungement and Sealing of criminal records.
-Thirty years of experience makes Sam Masters Legal the perfect choice to help clear your name.
+Thirty-five years of experience makes Sam Masters Legal the perfect choice to help clear your name.

 Having a criminal history can impact you in many ways and haunt you for years to come.
 It can cause you to lose your job and/or future job opportunities.
 It may prevent you from renting an apartment or home and be the sole reason that you are denied admittance to a university.

 The Florida Statutes s.943.0585 and s.943.059 establish specific criteria which must be met in order to have a criminal record sealed or expunged.
 Anyone who has been arrested and fingerprinted, regardless of the disposition of the case, has a criminal record.
 In Florida, even if your case was dismissed or you were acquitted; the Florida Department of Law Enforcement (FDLE), by Statue, must maintain that record in their files.
 The only way to have that record removed from the public eye is to have it Expunged or Sealed.
 In addition, anyone who has been booked into the County Jail will have been photographed and that mug shot will begin to appear on multiple websites almost immediately after your arrest.
 Many websites will voluntarily remove your mug shot upon proof that your record has been sealed or expunged.

 Prior to seeking to have your record sealed or expunged you should seek advice from an experienced and knowledgeable attorney.
 You are only entitled to one expungement or sealing in your lifetime; therefore, it is important to fully review and discuss the facts and circumstances surrounding the charge to make sure it is the most effective use of that one lifetime opportunity.
 In some cases, the expungement or sealing of your record may be of little help to your situation if you are attempting to gain employment or licensing in certain fields.